VoxeLibre/VoxeLibre/CONTRIBUTING.md

 reporting bugs that are the mainline (See Reporting bugs section).
 You can find currently open pull requests here:
 <https://git.minetest.land/MineClone2/MineClone2/pulls>.
 Note that pull
-requests that start with a `WIP:` are not done yet, and therefore might not work, so it's not very useful to try them out yet.
+requests that start with a `WIP:` are not done yet and therefore could still undergo substantial change.
+Testing these is still helpful however because that is the reason developers put them up as WIP so other people can have a look at the PR.

 ### Contributing assets
-Due to license problems, MineClone2 unfortunately cannot use Minecraft's assets, therefore we are always looking for asset contributions.
+Due to license problems, MineClone2 cannot use Minecraft's assets, therefore we are always looking for asset contributions.

 To contribute assets, it can be useful to learn git basics and read the section for Programmers of this document, however this is not required.
-It's also a good idea to join the Discord server (or alternatively IRC or Matrix).
+It's also a good idea to join the Discord server
+(or alternatively IRC or Matrix).

 #### Textures
 For textures we use the Pixel Perfection texture pack.
-This is mostly enough; however in some cases - e.g. for newer Minecraft features, it's useful to have texture artists around.
+For older Minecraft features that is mostly enough but a lot of the newer textures in it are copies or slight modifications of the original MC textures so great caution needs to be taken when using any textures coming from Minecraft texture packs.
 If you want to make such contributions, join our Discord server.
 Demands for textures will be communicated there.

 #### Sounds
 MineClone2 currently does not have a consistent way to handle sounds.